Mr Bates vs The Post Office: Impact

 The series was credited for igniting public interest in the scandal and led to demands for the former Post Office CEO Paula Vennells to have her CBE withdrawn; a petition that accrued more than 1.2 million signatures.

 Vennells issued a statement on 9 January 2024 that she would "return [her] CBE with immediate effect".
 However, this had no formal and immediate effect, as only the monarch can revoke or annul honours.
 Vennells’s appointment as CBE was formally revoked by King Charles III on 23 February for "bringing the honours system into disrepute".

 Such was the impact of the drama that the scandal became a major news story, and on the following day Prime Minister Rishi Sunak announced new legislation to exonerate wrongly convicted subpostmasters and said there would be a "new upfront payment of £75,000 for some of those affected".

 Post Office Minister Kevin Hollinrake said £1bn had been budgeted for compensation payments.
 Lead actor Toby Jones spoke of being "very proud" of the impact the drama had, telling BBC Radio Stoke that "there have been many dramas in the past that have had a political influence, but not quite as urgently and directly as this" and that the drama was "brilliantly dramatised by the writer and the fact that it was being spoken about in Parliament within three weeks is absolutely extraordinary."

 Consequential legislation

-The Post Office (Horizon System) Compensation Act 2024 received royal assent on 25 January, authorizing compensation payments.
+The Post Office (Horizon System) Compensation Act 2024 received royal assent on 25 January, authorising compensation payments.